Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Similar time zones and cultural affinities

-This makes communication easier and promotes more effective collaboration.
+This facilitates communication and promotes more effective collaboration.

 Greater flexibility

-Faster reaction times to market changes and customer needs are possible.
+Faster response times to market changes and customer needs are possible.

 Improved quality control

-The proximity allows for more frequent visits and closer monitoring of production processes.
+The proximity allows for more frequent visits and closer monitoring of the production processes.

 Disadvantages of nearshoring